pism/pism/examples/std-greenland/README.md

     _of the Greenland ice sheet revealed by high-resolution climate modeling._
     Geophys.
 Res.
 Lett.
 36 (L12501), doi:10.1029/2009GL038110.

+For further references on the SeaRISE data, run

+    $ ncdump -h Greenland_5km_v1.1.nc |less

+after running `preprocess.sh` above, and look at the `source` attributes of various fields.

-Scripts for the actual PISM submitted runs to SeaRISE can be found in the `stable0.5` branch of PISM.
+Scripts for the actual PISM submitted runs to SeaRISE are more complex than the runs shown here.
+They can be found in the `stable0.5` branch of PISM.
 See

     https://github.com/pism/pism/tree/stable0.5/examples/searise-greenland